Angela-Sin/Dragon-Ballz-Z-Quiz/README.md

 ![Drago](./assets/media/Screenshot%202024-09-18%20134123.png)

 # Dragon Ball Z quiz Game
-Dragon Ball Z quiz  pp2 [Quiz](https://8000-angelasin-dragonballzzq-vy0ruqnxb6h.ws.codeinstitute-ide.net/)
+Dragon Ball Z quiz  pp2 [Quiz]((https://angela-sin.github.io/Dragon-Ballz-Z-Quiz/))
 ![Responsivness](./assets/media/Screenshot%202024-09-18%20125657.png)

 ## Project Overview

 Dragon Ball Z is a hugely popular Japanese anime series that follows the adult life of the main character Goku.
-In the action-packed show, Goku and his friends defend their planet from magical villains and intergalactic space fighters.
+Goku and his friends defend their planet from magical villains and intergalactic space fighters in the action-packed show.
 Powerful villains often threaten the heroes and their world.
 The series originally aired from 1989 to 1996, with new episodes airing from 2009 to 2015.
-Over the course of 13 years, fans have watched 291 episodes, and true Dragon Ball Z experts have watched them all.
+Over 13 years, fans have watched 291 episodes, and true Dragon Ball Z experts have watched them all.
 Do you know enough about Dragon Ball Z to consider yourself a superfan?
 Take this quiz to find out!

 This quiz is to test your knowledge of Dragon Ballz.

 ## Rules

 ![Rules](./assets/media/Screenshot%202024-09-18%20134110.png)
-- In the center of the page, You have a short RULES explanation.
+- In the center of the page, you will find a short explanation of RULES.
 - To PLAY the quiz please press the START button!
-- You have to answer 10 question!
+- You have to answer 10 questions!
 - For each question, You have 20 seconds to think and answer!
-- After you answer each question on the top of the page You will see the alert, it will show whether Your answer was right or not!
+- After you answer each question on the top of the page You will see the alert, showing whether Your answer was right or not!
 - If You are not confident or want to leave the quiz You can press the EXIT button!
-- If You want to leave Feedback, or question, or just a message please press the CONTACT button.
+- If You want to leave Feedback, a question, or just a message please press the CONTACT button.

 ## User Interface - In-Game UI

-- As user I want this website to be responsive to different devices.
+- As a user I want this website to be responsive to different devices.
-- As user I want to check my scores.
+- As a user, I want to check my scores.
-- As user I want to know if I selected the correct option.
+- As a user, I want to know if I selected the correct option.
-- As user I want to easily navigate on this website.
+- As a user, I want to easily navigate on this website.
-- As user I want to leave feedback and send a message or ask questions.
+- As a user, I want to leave feedback and send a message or ask questions.
-- As user I want to understand the purpose of the site quickly to see if I want to play.
+- As a user, I want to understand the site's purpose quickly to see if I want to play.
-- As user I want to easily replay the quiz so I can try to get a better score.
+- As a user, I want to replay the quiz easily so I can try to get a better score.
-- As user I want to get an alert if I've forgotten to answer a question so I don't miss an opportunity to increase my score.
+- As a user, I want to get an alert if I've forgotten to answer a question so I don't miss an opportunity to increase my score.